libretro/mupen64plus-libretro-nx/README.md

 #### Acknowledgments

 A special thanks to the mupen64plus team, the libretro team, and gonetz and those that have worked on GLideN64.
-I haven't really written any code for this project, I'm just putting together the work by other people.

 **Minimum RetroArch version: v1.3.4**